To build a multi-million dollar brand you need to be innovative…

 Building such a custom online store costs a lot of money.
 Your budget probably won’t allow for you to have professional developers create your online store.

 However, you can recreate the same structure with a free Shopify theme.

 MVMT’s homepage structure looks like this:

 There are several Shopify themes which you can use to recreate it.

 I build a lookalike dropshipping store (including products) and an Instagram account.
-You can win both (+ consulting and a dropshipping online course).
-Enter here for free.
+You can win both.

 Here’s my lookalike store: